Learning Robust Penetration Testing Policies under Partial Observability: A systematic evaluation: Methodology

 \subsubsection{Actions}

-The environment contains seven different action types: \begin{itemize} \item \texttt{Exploit}: Exploit a vulnerable service (i.e., perform remote exploitation).
+The environment defines seven different action types: two exploitations, four scans, and one \texttt{No Op} (do nothing) action.
+The two exploitation types are: \texttt{Exploit}, which exploits a vulnerable service (i.e., perform remote exploitation) to obtain initial access on a host.
 Each exploit action targets a specific service and OS combination.
-To successfully exploit a host, it needs to run the targeted service and OS.
-If the exploit succeeds, we earn the access level that it provides on that host. \item \texttt{Privilege Escalation}: Exploit a vulnerable process (i.e., perform local exploitation).
-Similar to the exploits, privilege escalation actions need a specific OS and process pair to run successfully. \item \texttt{Service Scan}: Scan a host for its services. \item \texttt{Process Scan}: Scan a host for its processes. \item \texttt{OS Scan}: Scans a host for its OS. \item \texttt{Subnet Scan}: Scans the subnet the host belongs to. \item \texttt{No Op}: Do nothing. \end{itemize} Each action is described by the host it targets, its cost, success probability and the required access level.
-Exploits additionally specify the required OS and service pair they target, while privilege escalation actions specify the required OS and process pair.
-Finally, these actions also list which access they provide upon successful execution.
+To successfully exploit a host, it needs to run the targeted service and OS. \texttt{Privilege Escalation}: exploits a vulnerable process (i.e., perform local exploitation) to elevate one's privileges on a host.
+Privilege escalation actions need the host to run a specific OS and process pair to run successfully.
+The scan actions are: \texttt{Service Scan}, \texttt{Process Scan} and \texttt{OS Scan}, which scan a host for its services, processes, and OS respectively.
+Finally, the \texttt{Subnet Scan} action scans the subnet the host belongs to, which allows to uncover further parts of the network.
+Each action is described by the host it targets, its cost, success probability and the required access level.